Algebraic Characterization of Isometries of the Complex and Quaternionic Hyperbolic Planes: Introduction

-Assume $\F$ to be either of $\C$ and $\H$.
-When $\F=\H$, the underlying Hermitian space $\H^{2,1}$ is always assumed to be a \emph{right} vector space over $\H$.
-Accordingly, the eigenvalues of $g$ in $U(1,2;\H)$ are assumed to be the right eigenvalues.
+From now on, let $\F$ be either $\C$ or $\H$.
+When $\F=\H$, the underlying Hermitian space $\H^{2,1}$ is assumed to be a \emph{right} vector space over $\H$.
+Therefore, we consider only right eigenvalues of $g$ in $Sp(2,1)$.

 Let $g$ be an isometry of $\h^2_{\F}$.
-This lifts to a unitary transformation $\tilde{g}$ in $U(1,2;\F)$ and in the projective model, the fixed points of $g$ on $\h^2_{\F}$ corresponds to (right) eigenvectors of $\tilde{g}$.
-In the following, we shall forget the `tilde' from the lift of an isometry, and shall use the same symbol for both.
-When $\F=\H$, note that $g$ has similarity classes of eigenvalues.
-In this context, an eigenvalue of $g$ is to be understood as a similarity class of eigenvalues.
-We say \emph{two eigenvalues of $g$ are different} if the similarity classes of the eigenvalues are disjoint.
-If two eigenvalues have the same similarity class, then they are equal.
-Further note that each similarity class of eigenvalues contains a unique pair of complex conjugate numbers.
+This lifts to a unitary transformation $\tilde g$ in the linear group of isometries.
+In the projective model of the hyperbolic space, the fixed points of $g$ correspond to the (right) eigenvectors of $\tilde{g}$.
+Since linear maps are easier to deal with, we shall mostly work with the lifts of the isometries.
+Therefore $g$ will be identified with $\tilde g$, and forgetting `tilde' we shall denote them by the same symbol.

+When $\F=\H$, the eigenvalues of an isometry occur in similarity classes, i.e. if $\lambda$ is an eigenvalue of $g$, then $v \lambda v^{-1}$ is also an eigenvalue, where $v \in \H-\{0\}$.
+Therefore, an eigenvalue of $g$ will be understood as a similarity class of eigenvalues.
+We say \emph{two eigenvalues of $g$ are distinct} if the corresponding similarity classes of the eigenvalues are disjoint.
+Two eigenvalues are \emph{equal} if they belong to the same similarity class.
+Each similarity class of eigenvalues contains a unique pair of complex conjugate numbers.
 We further adopt the convention of choosing the eigenvalue $re^{i \theta}, 0 \leq \theta \leq \pi$ from the similarity class, and we identify the similarity class with this complex eigenvalue.

-By the Brouwer fixed-point theorem, every isometry of $\h^2_{\F}$ has a fixed point in $\h^2_{\F} \cup \partial \h^2_{\F}$.
-An isometry $g$ is \emph{elliptic} if it has a fixed point in $\h^2_{\F}$, \emph{parabolic} if it has a unique fixed point on $\partial \h^2_{\F}$, \emph{hyperbolic} if it is non-elliptic and has exactly two fixed points on the $\partial \h^2_{\F}$.
-An elliptic element $g$ is \emph{regular elliptic} if all its eigenvalues are distinct, it is a \emph{complex elliptic}, (or a \emph{complex reflection}) if it has two distinct eigenvalues.
+By the Brouwer's fixed-point theorem, every isometry of $\h^2_{\F}$ has a fixed point on $\h^2_{\F} \cup \partial \h^2_{\F}$.
+An isometry $g$ is \emph{elliptic} if it has a fixed point on $\h^2_{\F}$; \emph{parabolic} if it is non-elliptic and has a \emph{unique} fixed point on $\partial \h^2_{\F}$; \emph{hyperbolic} if it is non-elliptic and has exactly \emph{two } fixed points on $\partial \h^2_{\F}$.
+We refine this classification further as follows.

+\begin{itemize} \item[(e)]{ Let $g$ be elliptic: If $g$ has mutually distinct eigenvalues, then $g$ is called a \emph{regular elliptic}.
+If $g$ has two equal eigenvalues, it is called a \emph{complex elliptic}, (or a \emph{complex reflection}).
 If all the eigenvalues of $g$ are equal then we call it a \emph{simple elliptic}.
 Note that simple elliptics occur only if $\F=\H$.
-In the complex case, they belong to the center of the group and hence act as the identity.
+In the complex case, they belong to the center of the group and hence act as the identity.}